 Here’s a snapshot:

-What does it cost to send 1 million emails? $535/month
+What does it cost to send 1 million emails? $695/month

-Amazon Simple Email Service (SES) is a lightweight, stripped-down email service provider with one major selling point: it’s extremely cheap.
+Amazon Simple Email Service (SES), part of the Amazon Web Services platform, is a lightweight, stripped-down email service provider with one major selling point: it’s extremely cheap.
 Seriously, every other provider on this list costs at least five times more.

 But in exchange for such bargain price, Amazon SES simply does less.
 While other transactional email services offer features like automatic bounce handling, processing spam complaints, and providing email analytics, these aren’t included with Amazon SES.
 What you save in cost per email sent, you might make up for in manual work as you’re left to build crucial functionality yourself.